globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 Browser History and Cache
 -------------------------
-GlobaLeaks tries to avoid, by using properly crafted HTTP headers and other triks, leaking information into any actor’s browser history or cache.
+GlobaLeaks tries to avoid, by using properly crafted HTTP headers and other tricks, leaking information into any actor’s browser history or cache.
 This privacy feature cannot guarantee the safety of the user against a forensics analysis of their browser cache and/or history, but it is provided as an additional safety measure.

 Metadata
 --------